Fort Cady Project

 - Pumping the warm (38°C) and weak hydrochloric acid (5% HCl) make-up solution into the ore body approximately 425m below the surface;

 - A chemical reaction between the acid and the alkaline elements in the ore body (colemanite) which forms boric acid in the solution; and

 - The pregnant leach solution then being extracted to the surface by a reverse-pumping process (Figure 7).

 The Company is in the process of optimising the process design for the Project.
 Current work programmes are building on the extensive amount of metallurgical and pilot-scale test work previously conducted on the Project.
-It is envisaged the optimised flow design will be broadly based on that utilised during the first pilot plant operation between 1987 and 1988.
-Following is a brief summary of the process design as envisaged by APBL.
+It is envisaged the optimised flow design will be broadly based on that utilised during the first pilot plant operation between 1986 and 1987.
+Following is a brief summary of the process design as envisaged by ABR.
 A simplified process flow chart is shown in Figure 8.

 The project area is exceedingly well served by infrastructure.
 (Figure 9).
 The I-40 highway and the main BNSF rail line serving Los Angeles run alongside each other just 4km to the north of the project area.
 There is a major gas pipeline also running along this infrastructure corridor and the main electricity trunk line owned by Southern California Edison runs directly through the project area.
 The area is served by Barstow-Daggett county airport located just 20km away from the project site, on the way to Barstow.